ModeSeq: Taming Sparse Multimodal Motion Prediction with Sequential Mode Modeling: Related Work

-\textbf{Sequential modeling} has found many applications in motion prediction and traffic modeling.
+\textbf{Multimodality} has been a dark cloud in the field of motion prediction.
+Early works employ generative models to sample multimodal trajectories~\cite{tang2019multiple, rhinehart2019precog, lee2017desire, gupta2018social, hong2019rules}, but they are susceptible to mode collapse.
+Modern motion predictors~\cite{cui2019multimodal, chai2019multipath, liang2020learning, zhou2022hivt, varadarajan2022multipath++, nayakanti2022wayformer, zhou2023query, shi2022mtr} mostly follow the paradigm of multiple choice learning~\cite{lee2016stochastic}, where multiple trajectory modes are produced directly from mixture density networks~\cite{bishop1994mixture}.
+Due to the lack of multimodal ground truth, these methods adopt the WTA training strategy~\cite{lee2016stochastic}, which is unstable and fails to deal with mode collapse fundamentally~\cite{makansi2019overcoming, rupprecht2017learning, thiede2019analyzing}.
+To mitigate this issue, a line of research performs dense mode prediction, \ie, decoding excessive trajectory candidates for better mode coverage~\cite{varadarajan2022multipath++, nayakanti2022wayformer, shi2022mtr}.
+Among these works, some equip the decoder with anchors~\cite{shi2022mtr, zhao2020tnt, chai2019multipath, phan2020covernet} to achieve more stable training.
+However, dense mode prediction necessitates heuristic selection of the most representative trajectories from a large set of candidates during inference, risking the precision of multimodal output and the generalization across a wide range of scenarios.
+This paper provides new insights into multimodal problems by introducing the paradigm of sequential mode modeling and the EMTA training strategy, pursuing an end-to-end solution that produces a sparse set of diverse, high-quality, and representative trajectories directly. \textbf{Sequential modeling} has found many applications in motion prediction and traffic modeling.
 On the one hand, applying sequential modeling to the time dimension results in trajectory encoders and decoders based on recurrent networks~\cite{hochreiter1997long, cho2014learning, alahi2016social, deo2018convolutional, rhinehart2019precog, rhinehart2018r2p2, mercat2020multi, lee2017desire, gupta2018social, salzmann2020trajectron++, varadarajan2022multipath++, tang2019multiple} or Transformers~\cite{vaswani2017attention, ngiam2021scene, liu2021multimodal, giuliari2021transformer, yu2020spatio, nayakanti2022wayformer, zhou2022hivt, zhou2023query, seff2023motionlm, zhou2024behaviorgpt, philion2024trajeglish}, which can facilitate the learning of temporal dynamics.
-In particular, recent advances in motion generation~\cite{seff2023motionlm, zhou2024behaviorgpt, philion2024trajeglish} have shown that factorizing the joint distribution of multi-agent time-series in a social autoregressive manner~\cite{alahi2016social, tang2019multiple, rhinehart2019precog} can better characterize the evolution of traffic scenarios.
+In particular, recent advances in motion generation~\cite{seff2023motionlm, philion2024trajeglish, zhou2024behaviorgpt} have shown that factorizing the joint distribution of multi-agent time-series in a social autoregressive manner~\cite{alahi2016social, tang2019multiple, rhinehart2019precog} can better characterize the evolution of traffic scenarios.
 On the other hand, some works utilize sequential modeling in the agent dimension for multi-agent motion prediction~\cite{sun2022m2i, rowe2023fjmp}.
 For example, M2I~\cite{sun2022m2i} uses heuristic methods to label influencers and reactors from pairs of agents, followed by predicting the marginal distribution of the influencers and the conditional distribution of the reactors.
 FJMP~\cite{rowe2023fjmp} extends M2I to model the joint distribution of an arbitrary number of agents, where the joint future trajectories of agents are factorized using a directed acyclic graph.
 Our work is the first attempt that employs sequential prediction in the mode dimension, which enhances the understanding of multimodal behavior by capturing the correlation between modes.